Physiology & Pathology Sciences

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Physiology.
-About 2.0% of those with this major are international students.
+Physiology appeals to people across the globe.
+About 1.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea